KekoFigueroa-dev/code_breaker_app/README.md

 ## Credits

 Key phrases are excerpts from *A Game of Thrones* by George R. R. Martin.
-This project is for educational/fan purposes only.
+This project is for educational purposes only.

 ---
-**May your secrets be as impenetrable as a Lannister's gold, and your discoveries as rewarding as a Targaryen's fire.**